 “No,” he said.
 “For once, I’m seeing clearly.”

-The weeks that followed were harder than the miracle-minded version of life people like to tell.
+The weeks that followed were harder than the kind version of life people prefer to tell afterward.

-Lucas did not turn the Harrison house into a fairy tale overnight.
+Lucas did not transform the Harrison house into a fairy tale.

-But every afternoon, after school tutors and therapy appointments, he sat with Liam and Ava on the terrace or in the rehab room and turned their exercises into games.
+But every afternoon, after tutors and therapy sessions, he sat with Liam and Ava and turned their rehabilitation into something more human.

-He dared them to stand for three breaths, then five.
+He challenged them to stand for three breaths.

 “They’re participating,” she told William.
 “Really participating.”

-The improvement was slow, stubborn, and completely real.
+The progress was slow, stubborn, and completely real.

 By winter, Ava could cross a room with forearm crutches without panic.